nourdine/funkytooltips/README.md

 ### Config

+The tooltips behaviour can be configured passing to the plugin the following bits of information:

+- `delay` (Number): how many milliseconds before the tooltip appears when the a certain tag is hovered (default 300)
+- `cssClass` (String): the css class to apply to the tooltip element.
+By default this is `funky-tt` (defined in `jquery.funkytooltips.css`)
+- `deltaX` and `deltaX` (Number): the offset in px from the cursor position (default 15)

 ### Demo

-See `demo/index.html` for a practicle examples of how to use it.
+See `demo/index.html` for a practical examples of how to use it.